Canada is probing U.S. Border Patrol's maritime immigration checks

 The fishermen's association confirmed on Facebook that "a few Grand Manan Fisherman were approached" by Border Patrol agents in June.

-Canadian state media outlet CBC News reported that there have been at least two such stops, and as many as 10 in recent weeks.
-Amy Mills, spokeswoman for Global Affairs Canada, the nation's diplomatic and consular agency, told NBC News via email that it was looking in to the matter.
+The Canadian Broadcasting Corp. reported that there have been at least two such stops, and as many as 10 in recent weeks.
+Amy Mills, spokeswoman for Global Affairs Canada, the nation's diplomatic and consular agency, told NBC News via email that it was looking into the matter.

 "Canada continues to investigate these incidents that occurred in Canadian waters, including through engaging with U.S. agencies involved in the matter," she said.
 "Canada's sovereignty over the Machias Seal Island and the surrounding waters is long standing and has a strong foundation in international law.
 Until the matter of the boundary is resolved, we will continue to take practical steps with the U.S. to ensure that the area is well managed."